Sunday Brunch – Ham and Spinach Quiche Recipe

 I have always loved a good quiche.
-I reminisce about the days living in downtown Bethesda, Maryland walking to the French Café La Madeline on Sunday mornings to get my fresh baked Quiche Lorraine and potato gallete.
-I have tried making different recipes of quiches in the past to reproduce this amazing quiche and although they taste delicious, most of them use heavy cream and only a few eggs to give it a custard like filling.
+I reminisce about the days living in downtown Bethesda, Maryland walking to the French Cafe La Madeline on Sunday mornings to get my fresh baked Quiche Lorraine and potato galette.
+I have tried making different quiches recipes in the past to reproduce this amazing quiche and although they taste delicious, most of them use heavy cream and only a few eggs to give it a custard-like filling.
 I don’t eat food as rich as that anymore so I decided to make a more tame quiche that is healthier and not as heavy.
-After reviewing many recipes, I came up with my own version for the basis for my new quiche, replacing the heavy cream with half and half and milk and adding more eggs.
+After reviewing many quiche recipes, I came up with my version for the basis for my new healthy quiche recipe, replacing the heavy cream with half and half and milk and adding more eggs.
 It was creamy yet still light and didn’t make me feel like I just ate a pound of butter when I was done eating.
-You can also create a variation of my quiche by using the egg mixture recipe and adding your favorite type of meat, cheese and vegetables.
+You can also create a variation of my quiche recipe by using the egg mixture recipe and adding your favorite type of meat, cheese, and vegetables.

 - 8 oz ham (I used low fat or fat free ham slices)

 - 1 cup fresh spinach

 - 1/2 cup Asiago cheese

 - 1/2 teaspoon salt